Understanding The Role Of Spousal Support

 At South Jersey Divorce Solutions, we understand that alimony is always one of the most difficult subjects for spouses to negotiate in a divorce.
 Generally, the person who pays spousal support believes that the amount is too much and the person who receives it feels it is not enough.
 Both parties may be correct.

-Many times the couple is going from a two-income household to two separate one-income households.
-Some of their fixed expenses remain the same, some increase and some lessen.
-Overall, it can be a challenge to create a financial situation that allows each person to meet their expenses and needs.
+In many cases, the couple is going from a two-income household to two separate one-income households.
+Some of their fixed expenses remain the same after getting divorced, some increase and some lessen.
+Overall, it can be a challenge to create a financial agreement that allows each person to meet their expenses and needs.

 There Are Numerous Alimony Options